Fawn Point is a rare Siamese point. Only the traditional Cat Association recognizes it as an official color. – Photo by Hockeyben

 Like any cat, the Modern Siamese cat requires a diet that, both qualitatively and quantitatively, must meet your nutritional needs.
 As such, it must correspond to your age, your physical activity and your state of health.

 Industrial foods may be perfectly suitable, as long as they are of good quality.
-However, the same cannot be said for human food.
+But, the same cannot be said for human food.
 Unless specifically selected for that purpose, does not meet a cat's nutritional needs.
 Even worse, some of the foods that are potentially very popular with their owners turn out to be toxic to the little feline.
-Therefore, it is a service for him not to offer him bits on the table, nor give him the leftovers or let him put his little head in the garbage can.
+So, it is a service for him not to offer him bits on the table, nor give him the leftovers or let him put his little head in the garbage can.

 In any case, but the Siamese be very energetic and tend to eat a little more than a cat of another breed, He is not one of those who gorge himself. like most cats, the Siamese they self-regulate, so it is possible to make food available at all times without fear of overeating.